What Is Cava? Spanish Sparkling Wine, Styles & Pairings

 • Codorníu: One of the oldest family businesses in Spain, Codorníu is credited with pioneering Cava production.
 They are renowned for their Anna de Codorníu, a benchmark for high-quality Cava.

 • Freixenet: Perhaps the most globally recognized Cava brand, Freixenet is famous for its iconic black bottle for Cordon Negro.
-They offer a wide range of Cavas, appealing to various tastes and preferences.
+They offer a wide range of Cavas to suit various tastes and preferences.

-• Juvé & Camps: This producer is noted for its premium Cava, which is made using only grapes from its vineyards.
+• Juvé & Camps: This producer is known for its premium Cava, made exclusively from grapes grown in its vineyards.
 Its Cava is celebrated for its elegance and intensity.

 • Vilarnau: A smaller boutique producer with a modern twist on Cava production, Vilarnau is noted for its stylish bottles and equally impressive contents.